lhvu2/velox-testing/README.md

-# quick build
+# QUICK START

-Refer `QUICK_BUILD.md` for instructions on quick build and benchmark execution
+Refer `QUICK_START.md` for instructions on a building an image and executing the benchmark

 ------------------------------------
 # velox-testing